Ciucă Cabinet: Technological initiatives

-The cabinet has shown support for some technological projects like: nuclear energy by small modular nuclear reactors through a partnership with the US firm NuScale Power, electric vehicule development by a group of investors from Cluj and green energy projects.
+The cabinet has shown support for some technological projects such as: nuclear energy by small modular nuclear reactors through a partnership with the US firm NuScale Power, electric vehicle development by a group of investors from Cluj and green energy projects.
 The cabinet also supports the Anghel Saligny investment program.

 Composition

-The Ciucă Cabinet is a grand coalition government consisting of the Social Democratic Party (PSD), the National Liberal Party (PNL), the Democratic Alliance of Hungarians in Romania (UDMR/RMDSZ), and independent politicians.
+The Ciucă Cabinet was a grand coalition government consisting of the Social Democratic Party (PSD), the National Liberal Party (PNL) and the Democratic Alliance of Hungarians in Romania (UDMR/RMDSZ).
 Some positions within the government are set to rotate between the PSD and the PNL, more specifically the prime minister, the secretary-general of the government, and the ministries of interior, justice, finance, and defense.
-Assuming the coalition will not disband in the meantime, the next shuffle will take place on 25 May 2023.
+The next shuffle was originally planned to take place by 1 June 2023, though this was delayed on 26 May following a general strike in the Romanian education system that began a few days earlier.

 Party breakdown

-Party breakdown of current cabinet ministers:
+Party breakdown of cabinet members on the date of dissolution: